kaihulme/ad-gan/README.md

 ## Docker containers

-Two development containers are provided depending on the task.
+Two development containers are provided depending on the task:

+- `.devcontainer_tf_gpu/` _(TensorFlow models)_
+- `.devcontainer_neuro/` _(MRI pre-processing)_

+Rename target container to `.devcontainer/` to use in VSCode with the [Remote Containers](https://code.visualstudio.com/docs/remote/containers) extension.

 ### tf_gpu

 - Tensorflow GPU environment.
-- Main development container for interfacing with Tensorflow models.
+- Main development container for interfacing with TensorFlow models.

 ### neuro